rifatxtra/Payment-Integreation/Stripe Hosted Checkout (React + Laravel)/readme.md

-Sure!
-Here is a description that you can add to the top of your `README.md` file to explain what the code does:

----

 # Stripe Integration with Laravel and React

 This project provides a complete integration of **Stripe Checkout** in a web application with a **Laravel** backend and a **React** frontend.
 It allows users to make payments using Stripe's secure and seamless checkout experience.
 The following features are implemented: